DSEI21000-S21/project-tennis-ml/README.md

 Discuss other relevant work on solving this problem.
 Most of your references are here.
 Cite all sources.
 There is no specific formatting requirement for citations but be consistent.

 **Data**
-Where you go the data.
-Describe the variables.
+**Where you go the data.**
+The Tennis-Data Betting, Results and Livescores Portal provides historical computer-ready (CSV and Excel format) results and fixed odds betting data from the men's ATP and women's WTA tours to help tennis betting enthusiasts develop quantitative tennis betting systems with a view to forecasting and generating a profit at the bookmakers.

+**Describe the variables.**
 You can begin discussing the data wrangling, and data cleaning.
 Some EDA may happen here.
 This includes your data source (including URL if applicable), any articles behind the data source.

 **Methods**
 How did you take your data and set up the problem?
 Describe things like normalization, feature selection, the models you chose.
 In this section, you may have EDA and graphs showing the exploration of hyper-parameters.
 Note: Use graphs to illustrate interesting relationships that are important to your final analyses.
 DO NOT just show a bunch of graphs because you can.
 You should label and discuss every graph you include.
 There is no required number to include.
 The graphs should help us understand your analysis process and illuminate key features of the data.